White pattern header image

 Risk Management Audit

-In line with best practice, the Business Assurance 18 month programme includes regular internal audits of Meridian’s risk management framework, including methods, tools and processes measured against best practice and standards.
-These are conducted by an independent external provider who sits outside Meridian’s co-sourced Business Assurance function.
-The last audit outlined recommendations to further develop the maturity of risk management activities.
-These have been progressed with a follow up audit undertaken in May 2024 followed by regular audits on a two-year cycle.
+In line with best practice, the Business Assurance 18-month programme includes regular internal audits of Meridian’s risk management framework, including methods, tools and processes measured against best practice and standards.
+These are conducted by an independent external provider who sits outside Meridian’s co-sourced Business Assurance function on a two-year cycle.
+The last audit conducted in May 2024 assessed the effectiveness of the risk management framework and maturity of Meridian’s risk management processes.
+The overall review rating was assessed as good, which is the highest rating, indicating that the control environment is strong.
+Some low-level improvement opportunities were identified to support further maturity.

 Meridian’s Risk Management Policy outlines specific responsibilities for risk management at Meridian.